 Weekly Meetings – Troop 109 meets year-round on most Monday evenings during the year.
 Meetings feature skills instruction, guest speakers, competitions and games.

-Troop 109 believes in the aims of scouting as set forth by the Boy Scouts of America.
+Troop 109 believes in the aims of scouting as set forth by the BSA.
 Our programs are designed to mentor new scouts through the advancement process.
-Each new scout patrol is assigned at least one adult advisor and a senior scout to serve as Troop Guide.
+Each new scout patrol is assigned at least one adult adviser and a senior scout to serve as Troop Guide.
 We offer a special First Class First Year award to encourage them on their journey to Eagle Scout.

 Membership & Dues

 Our average active membership ranges between 30 and 50 scouts.
 Scout ages are nicely distributed from ages 11 to 17, allowing scouts to develop their leadership skills as they mentor younger scouts.